hlavacs/ViennaGameJobSystem/README.md

 # Vienna Game Job System
 The Vienna Game Job System (VGJS) is a C++11 library for parallelizing arbitrary tasks, as for example are typically found in game engines.
 It was designed and implemented by Prof. Helmut Hlavacs from the University of Vienna, Faculty of Computer Science.
 Important features are:
 * Work stealing paradigm (lock-free queues are planned to be included soon)
-* Directed acyclic graphs (DAGs) are created automatically and implicitly recorded
+* Directed acyclic graphs (DAGs) are automatically created and recorded
-* Recorded DAGs can be re-played, respecting parent-child dependencies, but fully in parallel
+* Recorded DAGs can be replayed, respecting parent-child dependencies, but fully in parallel
 * Enables a data parallel paradigm
 * Intended as partner project of the Vienna Vulkan Engine (https://github.com/hlavacs/ViennaVulkanEngine), which will be ported to run on VGJS.